Campuses of Georgetown University: Overseas

+Italy

 In December 1979, the Marquesa Margaret Rockefeller de Larrain, granddaughter of John D. Rockefeller, gave the Villa Le Balze to Georgetown University.
 The Villa is in Fiesole, Italy, on a hill above the city of Florence.
 The Villa is used year-round for study abroad programs focused on specialized interdisciplinary study of Italian culture and civilization.

+Turkey

 The main facility for the McGhee Center for Eastern Mediterranean Studies was donated to Georgetown in 1989 by alumnus and former United States Ambassador to Turkey George C. McGhee.
 The school is in the town of Alanya, Turkey within the Seljuq-era Alanya Castle, on the Mediterranean Sea.
 The center operates study abroad programs one semester each year, concentrating on Turkish language, architectural history, and Islamic studies.

+Qatar

 In 2002, the Qatar Foundation for Education, Science and Community Development presented the School of Foreign Service with the resources and space to open a facility in the new Education City in Doha, Qatar.
 Georgetown University's campus in Qatar opened in 2005 as a liberal arts and international affairs undergraduate school for regional students.

-In December 2007, Georgetown opened a liaison office in Shanghai, China to coordinate with Fudan University and others.
+United Kingdom

 In 2008, the Georgetown University Law Center in conjunction with an international consortium of law schools established the Center for Transnational Legal Studies in London, England.

+Indonesia

+On November 12, 2023, the president of Indonesia, Joko Widodo, announced plans for the Walsh School of Foreign Service to open a satellite campus in Jakarta, Indonesia, in collaboration with the Indonesian government.
+Known as Georgetown SFS Asia-Pacific (GSAP), the campus opened in January 2025 and is located in The Plaza, an office tower in the Sudirman Central Business District.